Conowingo Dam: Construction and hydroelectric power generation

 The area, which appears on a 1612 map by John Smith, was originally known as Smyth's Falls.

 On January 23, 1925, Philadelphia Electric Company awarded the construction contract for the dam to Stone & Webster of Boston, who did the design.
 Construction, which started in 1926, was carried out by the Arundel Corporation of Maryland.
-(Abandoned railroad tracks for transporting heavy equipment to the dam site can be seen along the western shore of the river below the dam.)
+The dam's reservoir would flood a small town, the Columbia and Port Deposit Railroad mainline, and the existing Baltimore Pike bridge; all these needed to be relocated or replaced.
+(The railroad was relocated parallel at a higher elevation.
+Currently Baltimore Pike runs across the dam top.)
 When completed in 1928, it was the second-largest hydroelectric project by power output in the United States after Niagara Falls.

 Some 5,000 workers flocked to this rural northeastern corner of Maryland, seeking to earn good pay as construction got underway.
 In addition to those working directly on the dam, large numbers relocated railroad tracks, paved new roads, and constructed steel towers to stretch the heavy transmission lines toward Philadelphia.
 This was nearly fifty years before Congress passed the Occupational Safety and Health Act, which guaranteed the right to a safe job.
-While these men struggled to earn a living, many suffered disabling injuries handling high voltage electric lines, tumbling from high elevations, managing explosives, encountering venomous snakes, etc.
+While these men struggled to earn a living, many suffered disabling injuries handling high voltage electric lines, tumbling from high elevations, managing explosives, encountering venomous snakes, etc. Nevertheless, in its corporate history, Philadelphia Electric was most proud that "work on the project was carried on without a single interruption from labor disputes."

+Abandoned railroad tracks for transporting heavy equipment to the dam site can be seen along the western shore of the river below the dam.